Endogenous Coalition Formation in Policy Debates: How Policy Debates Unfold over Time

-One way to do so is to model a specific discourse, such as the debate on climate change or the debate on population aging, by assuming that elements from a set of actor vertices $A = \{ a, i_1, \ldots, i_{m - 1}\}$ (where $a$ denotes the focal actor and $i_1, \ldots, i_{m - 1}$ denote other actors) is connected to elements from a set of policy belief vertices $B = \{ b, j_1, \ldots, j_{n - 1}\}$ (where $b$ is the focal belief and $j_1, \ldots, j_{n - 1}$ are other policy beliefs) by positive or negative edges $\gamma_t^\pm(a, b)$ (where $t$ is the focal time point, the first element in parentheses is the incident actor vertex and the second element in parentheses the incident policy belief vertex).
-An edge $\gamma_t^\pm \in \Gamma$ has a value of $1$ if the actor states the belief at time point $t$ and $0$ otherwise.
-Each edge has either positive ($\gamma_t^+$) or negative ($\gamma_t^-$) valence, indicating that an actor supports a policy belief ($\gamma_t^+$) or rejects a policy belief ($\gamma_t^-$). $\gamma_t^\pm$ denotes either of the two.
+Our contribution proposes a set of theoretical mechanisms at the micro-level that lead endogenously to the formation and maintenance of coalitions in policy debates.
+When actors decide to make a statement in the debate, they consider the past event sequence $E_{t - 1} = \left\{e_1, \ldots, e_{t - 1}\right\}$ of statements that were made before the current time $t$ (Figure~\ref{fig:dna}).
+The past event sequence contains events $e = \left(s_e, r_e, a_e, t_e\right)$, comprising event time $t_e$, a sender $s_e \in S$ (the actor), a receiver $r_e \in R$ (the policy belief), and a relationship type $a_e \in A$ (support or rejection).
+The probability of which statement event happens at $t$ is influenced by functions of the past event sequence and can be viewed from the perspective of each actor deciding between all possible belief--agreement combinations.

-$A$ includes various interest groups, legislators, and other actors who have a potential interest in expressing their opinion on the policy topic of the debate. $B$ includes concrete policy instruments or proposals.
-For example, in the policy debate on climate change, policy beliefs can be the various policy proposals used in the debate, such as ``cap and trade,'' ``carbon tax,'' or ``voluntary reduction of emissions,'' among others.
+The set of actors $S$ includes various interest groups, legislators, and other actors who have a potential interest in expressing their opinion on the policy topic of the debate.
+The set of policy beliefs $R$ contains specific policy instruments or proposals.
+For example, in the debate on how to design or change a public pension system to address the financial pressure caused by population aging, policy beliefs can be the various policy proposals used in the debate, such as ``increase contribution level'', ``subsidize private pension schemes with taxes to complement the public pension system'', or ``tie pension level to the number of children of the person''.
 They are specific and cannot be reduced to more fine-grained sub-beliefs other than on an ordinal scale, as in more or less of a specific instrument.

-At any point in time $t$, any actor can observe the network of actors and beliefs he or she is embedded in \emph{up to time $t - 1$}.
-This is called the \emph{network of past events},

-From the perspective of actors at the current time point $t$, an edge weight $w_t^\pm$ is a function that is applied to each event $\gamma$ before time $t$ and that reflects how long ago a statement was made.
-It resembles the event's loss in signal strength between the time point the event happened and the current time point, or the decay in memory, when an actor considers the network of past events in making decisions about whether and what to contribute to a policy debate.
-More formally, and in line with \citet{lerner2013modeling} and \citet{brandes2009networks}, the temporally sensitive edge weight of any statement in the network, in relation to the current time point $t$, is

-where $t_e$ is a prior time point in the network of past events, $e$ is Euler's number, and $T_{1/2}$ represents a so-called half-life parameter.
-The half-life parameter specifies at which rate the weight of past events should diminish.